Justin Welby: Refugees

 Welby disagrees with restrictions on child refugees being admitted to the UK.
-In 2017, Welby expressed fears that children were vulnerable to exploitation and even death.
+In 2017, he expressed fears that children were vulnerable to exploitation and even death.

 Sexuality and same-sex marriage

 In March 2013, Welby stated that "My understanding of sexual ethics has been that, regardless of whether it's gay or straight, sex outside marriage is wrong."
 He reiterated this belief again later in 2013, further noting that "To abandon the ideal simply because it's difficult to achieve is ridiculous."

 Welby does not unequivocally affirm the Church of England's historic opposition to same-sex marriage.
 At his first press conference he spoke out strongly against homophobia and stated that he is "always averse to the language of exclusion, when what we are called to is to love in the same way as Jesus Christ loves us."
-He also said "I know I need to listen very attentively to the LGBT [lesbian, gay, bisexual, and transgender] communities, and examine my own thinking prayerfully and carefully."
+He also said "I know I need to listen very attentively to the LGBT communities, and examine my own thinking prayerfully and carefully."
 Before his enthronement, he stated that he did not have doubts about the church's policy in opposing same-sex marriages but remained "challenged as to how we respond to it".
 "You see gay relationships that are just stunning in the quality of the relationship", he said, adding that he had "particular friends where I recognise that and am deeply challenged by it".

 Welby sees problems with special services of blessing for same-sex couples, saying in 2014: "There is great fear among some, here and round the world, that that will lead to the betrayal of our traditions, to the denial of the authority of scripture, to apostasy, not to use too strong a word and there is also a great fear that our decisions will lead us to the rejection of LGBT people, to irrelevance in a changing society, to behaviour that many see akin to racism.
 Both those fears are alive and well in this room today [a General Synod meeting in London].
 We have to find a way forward that is one of holiness and obedience to the call of God and enables us to fulfil our purposes.
 This cannot be done through fear.
 How we go forward matters deeply, as does where we arrive".
-In 2016, Welby confirmed he appointed a bishop, Nicholas Chamberlain, who is in a same-sex relationship, and that he supports clergy who are in celibate same-sex relationships in line with the church's policy.
+In 2016, Welby confirmed he had appointed a bishop, Nicholas Chamberlain, (the bishop of Grantham) who is in a same-sex relationship, and that he supports clergy who are in celibate same-sex relationships in line with the church's policy.